Władysław I Łokietek: Failed attempt to master Mazovia (1327–1328)

-Władysław I Łokietek organized another armed expedition the following year.
-This time the target was the subordination of Wenceslaus, the duke of Płock.
-The expedition, despite the acquisition and burning of Płock, ended in failure, mainly because the Teutonic Order joined the war on the side of Wenceslaus, and soon after John of Bohemia, king of Bohemia, did likewise.
+Władysław I Łokietek organised another armed expedition the following year.
+This time, the target was the subordination of Wenceslaus, the duke of Płock.
+The expedition, despite the acquisition and burning of Płock, ended in failure, mainly because the Teutonic Order joined the war on the side of Wenceslaus, and soon after, John of Bohemia, king of Bohemia, did likewise.
 Larger clashes with the opponents did not occur, but the King of Bohemia, taking advantage of military activity in Silesia, received a tribute from the princes of Upper Silesia in Opava in February 1327.

-In connection with the outbreak of the Polish-Teutonic War in 1327 and the associated threat to border areas, possessions were exchanged between the king and his nephews.
+In connection with the outbreak of the Polish–Teutonic War in 1327 and the associated threat to border areas, possessions were exchanged between the king and his nephews.
 Between 28 May 1327 and 14 October 1328, Przemysł of Inowrocław gave Wladyslaw the Duchy of Inowrocław with Wyszogród and Bydgoszcz in exchange for the Duchy of Sieradz.
-And probably at the turn of 1327/1328, the sons of Siemowit of Dobrzyń—Władysław the Hunchback and Bolesław—exchanged the principality of Dobrzyń for the principality of Łęczyca.
+And probably at the turn of 1327/1328, the sons of Siemowit of Dobrzyń — Władysław the Hunchback and Bolesław of Dobrzyń — exchanged the principality of Dobrzyń for the principality of Łęczyca.

 Loss of Dobrzyń (1329)

-In 1329 there was a resumption of warfare.
-John of Bohemia, with the help of the Teutonic Knights, took Dobrzyn, which he soon gave to his allies.
-Another loss was John's successful coercion of Wenceslas of Plock to pay homage to him.
+In 1329, there was a resumption of warfare.
+John of Bohemia, with the help of the Teutonic Knights, took Dobrzyń, which he soon gave to his allies.
+Another loss was John's successful coercion of Wenceslaus of Płock to pay homage to him.
 And so the Duke of Plock refused to accept the sovereignty of the Polish monarch, and instead was dominated by a stranger.
 The Teutonic Knights, taking advantage of the fact that Kuyavia was not prepared for war, crossed the Vistula and burned and destroyed the bishoprics of Wloclawek, Raciąż, and Przedecz.